duesnate/nn-inference-fpga/project_report.rst

 Introduction
 ============

-Machine learning (ML) has drastically increased in popularity over the past decade due to technological advancements in processing power.
+Machine learning (ML) has increased in popularity over the past decade largely due to technological advancements in processing power.
 Although concepts of ML and, more specifically, deep learning (DL) are not exactly new ideas, it has only been in recent years that these techniques have become practical solutions for many real-world problems.
 A large number of tools have been developed and made available by various groups that provide an accessible framework for the design of neural networks (NN).
 These include TensorFlow, Caffe, and PyTorch to name a few.
 These frameworks provide the tools needed in order to quickly implement NNs on both central processing units (CPU) and graphics processing units (GPU) with only minimal experience.
 As of late, GPUs have become the goto processing resource for implementing deep neural network (DNN) models due to the large array of processing cores it provides.
 Modern-day GPUs can have thousands of processing cores to enable massive parallelization of single instruction multiple data (SIMD) type calculations.
 Field programmable gate arrays (FPGAs) provide yet another solution for executing massively parallelized calculations while additionally providing a comprehensive set of additional capabilities and features.

 The purpose of this project is to explore the topic of neural network inference using FPGAs.
 Unlike GPUs, FPGAs are dynamically configured at a lower hardware level and can be used for the purpose of accelerating specific tasks with unparalleled time-determinism.
 FPGAs can also be quickly reconfigured for changes in application.
 A relatively new concept called partial reconfiguration has also been introduced and provides the developer with the ability to reconfigure specified regions at runtime while the rest of the device continues in normal operation.
 Application specific acceleration engines can be intuitively described using behavioral HDL code while concurrently allowing the developer to closely manage synthesis at the register transfer level (RTL) if needed.